 What the journals say about BSFL frass.

-The library below tracks ten experiments that quantify yield, nitrogen efficiency, microbiome shifts, and tree-restoration outcomes, plus five industry programs translating the science into practice.
+The library below tracks experiments that quantify yield, nitrogen efficiency, microbiome shifts, and tree-restoration outcomes — plus cutting-edge research into sustainable feedstocks and circular bioeconomy applications, and programs translating the science into practice.

 Peer-reviewed agronomy & soil science